Early Childhood Education (ECE)

 Learn more about how to obtain a birth certificate in Colorado.

-Yes, the Universal Preschool Program will replace the existing Colorado Preschool Program – which provides 10 hours per week of preschool for at-risk students and is administered by school districts.
+Yes, the Universal Preschool Program replaces the existing Colorado Preschool Program – which provides 10 hours per week of preschool for at-risk students and is administered by school districts.

-Some children will qualify for more than 10 state-funded hours based on risk factors that are still to be developed within the UPK program.
+Some children will qualify for more than 10 state-funded hours based on risk factors.

 What if families need more than 10 hours of preschool per week?